-Support for the IGA of this sort is confidential and private to you, but should you have queries or like to know more, we have a leaflet that gives useful information and advice on how to make a Will.
-To request a copy or to talk confidentially please email firstname.lastname@example.org or call 01233 64 81 64.
+We understand that giving donations of this sort is private between you and your family, but should you have queries or like to know more, we have a leaflet that gives useful information and advice on how to make a will.
+To request a copy or to talk confidentially please email email@example.com or call 01233 64 81 64.

 "It was a shock when I was diagnosed.
 I thought that it was a condition that only affected older people.
 I wasn’t aware that close relatives of someone with glaucoma are at an increased risk of developing the condition."